techgrounds/techgrounds-laminated-denim/06_Azure_3/06_completed_assignments/AZ-16_activeDirectorySecurity.md

 Azure and Azure Government features three passwordless authentication options that integrate with Azure AD:

 * **Windows Hello for Business:** This ties biometric and PIN credentials directly to a user's PC.
-* **MS Authenticator:** This uses an employee's phone as a "something you have" authentication tool, combined with PIn or biometric data.
+* **MS Authenticator:** This uses an employee's phone as a "something you have" authentication tool, combined with PIN or biometric data.
 * **FIDO2 security keys:** Fast IDentity Online is an open standard for passwordless authentication.
 Typically, sign-in involves something such as a USB device, Bluetooth or NFC communication.

 ##### External Identities